ankorstore/yokai-showroom/README.md

 ## Documentation

-For more information about the [Yokai](https://github.com/ankorstore/yokai) framework, you can check the online [documentation](https://ankorstore.github.io/yokai).
+For more information about the [Yokai](https://github.com/ankorstore/yokai) framework, you can check its [documentation](https://ankorstore.github.io/yokai).

 ## Demo applications